dlce-eva/dlce-eva/doc/cldf_for_dummies.md

     Parameter_ID)
 -   ParameterTable -\> parameters.csv (contains minimally ID, Name) etc.

-The json-meta data file says which table is in which file, it’s specified as the `url` of the table which conforms to a certain CLDF-standard, for example for `LanguageTable`.
+The JSON-file of metadata contains information on which tables (a.k.a components) are inside the dataset and in turn what columns (a.k.a properites) the have.
+You can see what type of CLDF-component a table is by inspecting the line in the section of the code that contains `dc:conformsTo`, e.g. `dc:conformsTo":
+"http://cldf.clld.org/v1.0/terms.rdf#ValueTable` means that the component being described in that section of the code is a ValueTable.
+Later down in the section describing the component, we can find the specific filename in the url-field, e.g. `url": "values.csv`.
+Now we know there's a ValueTable and it's in the file values.csv.

+The specific line in the
+meta-data JSON file contains the string
 Types of tables that have special meaning and rules in CLDF are known as `components`. **You can’t always bank on LanguageTable being in languages.csv**.
 SQl, `pycldf` and `rcldf` can handle this for you, i.e. look up in the JSON-filewhat component is where and set all that up.